FederAndInk/lock_free_debug_tools_comparison/README.md

 ThreadSanitizer can work well in lock-free context but has [not been seriously tested on that specific area[7]](#tsan_faq "TSan supports [...]
 C++ `<atomic>` operations are supported with llvm libc++ (not very throughly tested, though).") and there are no new paper describing the new Thread Sanitizer (v2).
 It will be necessary to dig and test real lock free programs with TSan.

 // TODO: don't had time to test with more than 2 threads: eg: multi conso/prod, ...
+// TODO: don't had time to test on other machines (ARM, verimag)

 ## References